AravindSarathChandraKumar/Personal-Website/README.md

 # Personal-Website
-this is a basic projet i done to learn django web development
+this is a basic project i done to learn django web development